close up of two young women holding hands to give comfort

 Get involved.

-Students who wish to learn more about this issue have several very good opportunities.
+Students who wish to learn more about this issue have several great opportunities.
 Please visit our Tide Against Suicide page to learn more about the initiative and ways you can access training or be a part of the student advisory board.
 Here are some other ways to get involved:

 • Participate in our QPR (Question, Persuade, Refer) training series.
 QPR is a gatekeeper training program that helps attendees be more prepared to identify, engage and refer students who may be struggling with suicide.